onepointfive-REAL/7-ZipPortableupdated/README.md

 # 7-Zip Portable

 7-ZipPortable is a portable version of the popular [7-Zip][C1] application.
 7-Zip is a file archiver with a high compression ratio.
+7-ZipPortable(updated) is a more newer version of this app

-The main features of 7-Zip:
+The main features of 7-Zip (ya we know):

 * High compression ratio in 7z format with LZMA and LZMA2 compression
 * Supported formats: